stackblitz/bolt.new/CONTRIBUTING.md

 pnpm install
 ```

+3. Set Up Supabase Auth & Providers:

+- Create a new project on Supabase and generate a new anon key.
+- Add the anon key to the `.env.local` file.
+- Add the supabase url to the `.env.local` file.
+- Configure supabase providers (Google, GitHub, etc).

-3. Create a `.env.local` file in the root directory and add your Anthropic API key:
+4. Create a `.env.local` file in the root directory and add your Anthropic API key:

 ```
 ANTHROPIC_API_KEY=XXX